DataDog/dd-trace-js/README.md

 Before contributing to this open source project, read our [CONTRIBUTING.md](https://github.com/DataDog/dd-trace-js/blob/master/CONTRIBUTING.md).

+## Security Vulnerabilities

+If you have found a security issue, please contact the security team directly at [security@datadoghq.com](mailto:security@datadoghq.com).

 ### Requirements

 Since this project supports multiple Node versions, using a version